wadpac/GGIR/docs/articles/ExternalFunction.md

   specifies what function should be used for the aggregation, e.g. mean, sum, median.
-- `timestamp` Boolean to indicated whether timestamps (seconds since 1-1-1970) should be passed on to the external function as first columm of the data matrix..
+- `timestamp` Boolean to indicated whether timestamps (seconds since 1-1-1970) should be passed on to the external function as first column of the data matrix..
 - `reporttype` Character to indicate the type of reporting by GGIR:
   “scalar” if it should be averaged per day, “event” if it should be